- What can I do if there's an emergency and the Health and Wellness Center is closed?

 It depends.
 When a student with migraine headaches wants to start birth control pills, they will be asked for more information about their headaches.
 For those who have an "aura" (i.e. a neurologic symptom that precedes the headache), a deeper discussion will take place about the risks of contraceptive use.
 While there is a very small risk of blood clots or stroke in all people who use hormonal contraception, studies indicate that risk may be greater in people with migraines with aura.

 All undergraduate students can be seen by the physician, nurse practitioner, nurse, and short-term counseling for free.
 There are charges for some services such as laboratory tests and medications.
 The fee schedule is on our website.
 However, no student is ever denied needed care due to an inability to pay.

 You should have received information about the student health insurance program.
 Please note that it should be used as a “secondary” insurance.
 Family insurance should be used as the primary insurance.
 If part or all of the bill is not covered by the primary insurance it should be submitted to the college insurance.

-A provider from the Health Center may notify you of your lab results via secure message.
+A provider from the Health and Wellness Center may notify you of your lab results via secure message.
 If that happens, you will receive an email directing you to Online Student Health.
 The sender will be noreply and the subject line will be: Online Student Health: New Message.
 In Online Student Health, you will enter your college username and password in order to view your results securely.

 The practice of medicine is a combination of science and art.
-We use the “history” of the illness which the patient tells us and the physical exam of the patient to develop a “differential diagnosis” – which is a list of possible illnesses the patient could have.
+We use the “history” of the illness which the patient tells us and the physical exam of the patient to develop a “differential diagnosis”—which is a list of possible illnesses the patient could have.
 Most of the time we use this information along with the knowledge of what is most likely to occur to make a working diagnosis and create a treatment plan.
 The “course” of the illness is another important diagnosis tool.
 If, for instance, it appears an individual has a “cold”, then symptoms should abate after a few days.
 If the symptoms don’t improve or additional symptoms occur it may suggest allergies or complications such as sinusitis, ear infection, mono or bronchitis.
 Could these illnesses have been diagnosed on the first visit?
 Sometimes expensive, inconvenient, and /or uncomfortable testing may have given an indication, but not always.
 Many times the course of the illness indicates the diagnosis more quickly than testing would anyway.
-It may also be that a new problem developed after you left the Health Center, e.g. when a viral illness (like a cold) sets up a great environment for bacteria to grow leading to the development of sinusitis or bronchitis which then needs antibiotics.
+It may also be that a new problem developed after you left the Health and Wellness Center, e.g., when a viral illness (like a cold) sets up a great environment for bacteria to grow leading to the development of sinusitis or bronchitis which then needs antibiotics.